Putin signs bill allowing electronic conscription notices

 The swift enactment of the law fueled fears of the government initiating another wave of mobilization following the one that Putin ordered in the fall.

-Authorities have said that another mobilization isn’t planned.
+Russian authorities deny that another mobilization is being planned.
 Kremlin spokesman Dmitry Peskov said this week that the measure was needed to streamline the outdated call-up system in view of the flaws that were revealed by last fall’s partial mobilization.

 “There was a lot of mess in military conscription offices,” he said.
 “The purpose of the bill is to clean up this mess and make the system modern, effective and convenient for citizens.”